 A Quieter Night

 The night unfolded more peacefully than usual.
-The girls were mostly well-behaved.
-Isabella fell asleep early, which made it easier for everyone else to settle down.
+The kids were mostly well-behaved.
+My daughter fell asleep early, which made it easier for everyone else to settle down.

 We spent the evening watching The Lion King movies—something comforting and familiar.
 For dinner, we kept it simple: pizza and taquitos.
 Nothing fancy.
 Just enough.